horse country in Virginia has been reduced as suburbs have expanded - but Fauquier County still remains premier territory

 Source: ESRI, ArcGIS Online

 Racing horses have been raised throughout the state, but Secretariat is the most famous racehorse from Virginia.
-He was born in 1970 at Meadow Farm near Doswell in Caroline County, which is now the site of the State Fair of Virginia.
+He was born March 30, 1970 at Meadow Farm near Doswell in Caroline County, which is now the site of the State Fair of Virginia.

 at Yorktown, George Washington road a horse called Nelson, which was a gift from Virginia Gov. Thomas Nelson Jr.